akintunero/k8s-chaos-engineering/ROADMAP.md

 ## How to Contribute

 We welcome contributions to any of these areas!
 Check out our [Contributing Guide](CONTRIBUTING.md) to get started.

-## Feedback

-If you have suggestions for the roadmap or would like to contribute to any of these areas, please open an issue or reach out to us on our [Slack channel](https://slack.litmuschaos.io/).